 What is Kubernetes?

 An orchestration tool like Kubernetes takes care of the complexity of managing numerous containers by providing many smart defaults.
 It takes care of changes and configuration with groups of containers called pods, and groups of pods called clusters.
-In doing so, it lets you focus on what matters most to you – the code and data that’s housed in your Kubernetes cluster.
+In doing so, it lets you focus on what matters most to you – the code and data that are housed in your Kubernetes cluster.
 Because of these advantages, Kubernetes has become the leading container orchestration tool today.

 Kubernetes makes it easy to manage containers at scale, but it comes with a steep learning curve.
 This is the reason for the numerous startups offering managed Kubernetes services – Platform9, Kismatic, OpenShift, and CoreOS Tectonic to name a few.
 However, learning the ins-and-outs of Kubernetes is well worth the effort because of the power and control it gives you.

 No matter which route you take to managing your Kubernetes cluster, one fundamental requirement to running a successful system is log analysis.
 Traditional app infrastructure required log data to troubleshoot performance issues, system failures, bugs, and attacks.
 With the emergence of modern infrastructure tools like Docker and Kubernetes, the importance of logs has only increased.

 The Importance of Log Data in Kubernetes